AnayKhole/WhatIF-Business-Simulator/README0.md

 - **Data export** — summary CSV, full detailed CSV (every simulation/year combination), a text report, and chart images (PNG/PDF) can all be exported.

-- **Runs on core Python** — includes a lightweight custom `SimpleDataFrame` / `SimpleGroupBy` implementation so the simulation and aggregation logic don't require pandas, keeping dependencies minimal.
+- **Runs on core Python** — includes a lightweight custom 'SimpleDataFrame' / 'SimpleGroupBy' implementation so the simulation and aggregation logic don't require pandas, keeping dependencies minimal.

 Tech Stack